quipucords/quipucords/docs/source/beta.rst

 For example, for a Satellite source where the name is **mysatellite6**, the Satellite server to be scanned is the **192.0.2.15**, and the Satellite credential used to run the scan is **satellite_admin**, you would enter the following command::

-  # qpc source add --type --name mysatellite6 --hosts 192.0.2.15 --cred satellite_admin
+  # qpc source add --type satellite --name mysatellite6 --hosts 192.0.2.15 --cred satellite_admin

 Running a scan